rcarmo/mqtt-signage-server/README.md

 4. Set the current group (i.e., subscribe to an additional broker topic to allow coordinating multiple devices).
 A `null` group means the device will go back to listening only for direct instructions
 5. Reset/reboot the device (if at all possible considering some of the constraints of managed code in Android)

-### Assets
+# Assets

 Clients can display two kinds of assets, both specified by URLs:

 * Web pages
 * Video files

 Text messages, notices, etc., are merely a matter of handing over the required text as a URL parameter to the web pages themselves.
+Assets have optional duration and validity fields.

 > There are a number of issues associated with video playback (and being able to interrupt it/ending it cleanly) in clients that merit more notes later, and it is possible that an extra media type be added for still images to make sure they're auto-sized to fit in a lightbox.